Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Vehicle ownership averages 1.7 per dwelling, which is above the regional average.
-According to the 2021 Census, some 22.5% of residents work from home, a figure that may reflect COVID-19 conditions.
-The service frequency averages 253 trips per day across all routes, equating to approximately 13 weekly trips per individual stop.
-The accompanying map displays the 100 nearest stops to the location centrepoint.
+The service frequency averages 253 trips per day across all routes, equating to approximately 13 weekly trips per stop.
+A map accompanies this data, displaying the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport